Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Introduction

 Planning under uncertainty is often done using stochastic optimization.
 This involves generation of scenarios, which in the case of long-term planning span over months or even dozens of years.
 In this context, scenario evolution is dependent on the sought plan and contains daily and hourly states of the system and exogenous conditions such as wind generation and consumption.
-To illustrate this, consider a maintenance planner assessing several alternatives for next year's proposed outage schedule.
-To evaluate each of the schedules, he needs to examine the network's ability to comply to a security constrained UC during the proposed outages in the schedules.
-He will therefore reproduce different possible network conditions during each of the year's months, in terms of likely nodal wind generation and demand during that month.
+To illustrate this, consider a maintenance planner, assessing several alternatives for next year's proposed outage schedule.
+To evaluate each of the schedules, he needs to examine the network's ability to comply with security constrained UC during the proposed outages in the schedules.
+He will thus reproduce different possible network conditions during each of the year's months, in terms of likely nodal wind generation and demand during that month.
 For each of the reproduced conditions, a UC problem will be solved given the specific future topology of the grid under the outages planned for this month.
 The planner will conduct this using simulation, iterating many times for each of the year's months, per each of the optional outage schedules.
-The more accurate he wishes the result to be, the more samples of wind and demand values should be drawn from the assumed probabilistic distribution, fed to corresponding security constrained UC programs being solved.
-Each such UC solution can be used to evaluate the outage schedule in one or more possible ways: counting how many of the UC programs resulted in a feasible solution; averaging the resulting UC cost; averaging load lost if load shedding is allowed; used as reference for calculating costs in finer-grained hourly simulation, such as re-dispatch and re-commitment of generators.
+The more accurate he wishes the result to be, the more wind and demand samples he should feed to his UC solver.
+Each resulting UC solution can be used to evaluate the outage schedule in multiple ways: counting the number of feasible UC programs; averaging UC cost; averaging load lost amount; used as a reference for calculating costs in finer-grained hourly simulation, such as re-dispatch and re-commitment of generators.

 Motivated by the above use-case, in this work we consider the need to solve numerous UC problem instances, for which the solution accuracy is not of the first priority.